Mobile Activity and Usage

 Establishing a mobile presence is more important than ever.
 If you are cynical about this fact, just look at how mobilization is being encouraged by our society.

-- An estimated six billion people will be using mobile devices by 2020.
+- An estimated seven billion people will be using mobile devices by 2021.

 - In the United States, the average mobile phone user has more than 100 mobile apps currently installed.

-- On average, smartphone users engage with their mobile device approximately 47 times daily.
+- On average, smartphone users engage with their mobile devices approximately 47 times daily.

 - 80% of smartphone users look at their devices within 60 minutes prior to going to sleep.